eliotis/taiga-ui/projects/addon-doc/README.md

     <tui-doc-page header="Super" package="SUPER-PACKAGE" deprecated>
         <ng-template pageTab>
             <!-- default tab name would be used -->
-            This would be the content of a first tab
+            This would be the content of the first tab

             <tui-doc-example
                 id="basic-example"